 City Index Review & Insights

 City Index was founded in 1983 in the United Kingdom.
 It is one of the leading multi-asset brokers in London, and it was purchased in 2015 by Forex.com operator, GAIN Capital Holdings (NYSE: GCAP).
-The team at Forex.com’s UK office manage clients from both businesses since they have the same offices.
+The Forex.com’s UK office team manages clients from both businesses since they have the same offices.